springyworks/maxGraph-kos/README.md

 - this is the version used by GitHub Actions
 - nvm users can run `nvm use`.
 If the Node version is not installed, nvm will state how to install the required version.

+Note: maxGraph relies on npm workspaces to build.

 In the project root directory, execute